Canada pushes back against GOP support for COVID protests

 The site said it cut off funding for protest organizers after determining that their efforts violated the site’s terms of service by engaging in unlawful activity.
 Ontario Provincial Premier Doug Ford has called the protest an occupation.

-In response, Texas Attorney General Ken Paxton tweeted: “Patriotic Texans donated to Canadian truckers’ worthy cause.”
+In response, Paxton tweeted: “Patriotic Texans donated to Canadian truckers’ worthy cause.”
 Texas Sen. Ted Cruz said on Fox News that “government doesn’t have the right to force you to comply to their arbitrary mandates."

 Public Safety Minister Marco Mendicino shot back: “It is certainly not the concern of the Texas attorney general as to how we in Canada go about our daily lives in accordance with the rule of law."